ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### PEOPLE-PUZZLE SOLVER

 Much of the work you'll do as a manager is as a people-puzzle solver. you'll have to figure out how to help two people work together productively, or guide somebody to improve on a skill, or design a team structure to enable collaboration.
-People s behavior is hard to predict and sometimes a team member may say one thing but think or feel another.
+People's behavior is hard to predict and sometimes a team member may say one thing but think or feel another.

 In light of this ever-changing complexity, I encourage you to think like a detective or a scientist: always be collecting data.
 Form a hypothesis of what might happen if you take a given action, take that action, and then collect data on the results.
 Going through these motions deliberately will encourage you to listen, to witness how people respond in various scenarios. is